carbonplan/sai-downscaling/docs/access-data/whats-available.md

 | `trend_distortion_flag` | `lat`, `lon` | Every group except `dtr` | Pixels where debiasing or downscaling distorts how scenarios compare with each other or with historical, relative to raw GCM output.
 It's evaluated on the ensemble mean. |
 | `qa_flag_time_invariant` | `lat`, `lon` | Some members only, listed below | Pixels where debiasing or downscaling distorts the same scenario comparisons for a single member, beyond a 5% threshold. |

-`qa_flag_time_invariant` is present on these members only.
+`qa_flag_time_invariant` is present on these ensemble members only.
 On `CESM2-WACCM6`, they're `r2i1p1f1`, `r3i1p1f1`, and `001` in `historical`, `003` and `008` in `ssp245`, `002` and `003` in
 `g6_1p5k`, and `002` in `g6_1p5k_end`.
 On `UKESM1-1-LL`, they're `u-by791` and `r2i1p1f2`.

-The flags summarize checks run after downscaling.
-For details, see the [output integrity checks](https://github.com/carbonplan/sai-downscaling/blob/main/notebooks/QA_QC/output-integrity-checks.ipynb) and
+The flags summarize checks we run after downscaling.
+For the details of each check, see the [output integrity checks](https://github.com/carbonplan/sai-downscaling/blob/main/notebooks/QA_QC/output-integrity-checks.ipynb) and
 [trend distortion check](https://github.com/carbonplan/sai-downscaling/blob/main/notebooks/QA_QC/trend-distortion-check.ipynb)